ashwinpra/swarm-tasks/4-lane-detection/documentation.md

 # Documentation

-Things to figure out:
-- Drawing the bounding box
-- Bitwise and of yellow and white - how to do together (might have to do yellow and white separately)

 Todo:
-- Follow the proposed method for box forming :)
+- Implement OOP
+- Write documentation and comments
+- Export processed videos
 - Another method to account for lighting fluctuation is modifying contract of the video

 ## References Used